rachelvansciver/SAACO3/computing/ElasticBeanstalk.md

 # Elastic Beanstalk

 ## TLDR
-A quick way of hosting application without having to manage infrastructre.
+A quick way of hosting application without having to manage infrastructure.
 But you can modify your infrastructure post launch.
 It offers more control than [[AppRunner]].

 Features
 - supports docker